 I have an essay about my mom in the anthology Still Me…After All These Years.

-Coming December 20, 2017: Wishing Caswell Dead, a historical novel set in Frontier Illinois.
+December 20, 2017 from Five Star/Cengage: Wishing Caswell Dead, a historical mystery set in frontier Illinois.

 You can read the synopses for the novels on the Books page.